Helicopter crashes with Indian defence chief Gen Bipin Rawat on board in Tamil Nadu

 “An IAF Mi-17V5 helicopter, with CDS Gen Bipin Rawat on board, met with an accident today near Coonoor, Tamil Nadu,” the Indian Air Force said on Twitter.

+At least seven bodies have been recovered, Tamil Nadu forests minister K. Ramachandran said from the scene of the crash, according to the Times of India.

-India Today quotes sources as confirming at least four people have been dead in the crash, while two others with severe burn injuries have been rescued so far.
+India Today reported that three people with severe burn injuries have been rescued so far.
+The identities of the deceased have not been ascertained yet.

-Indian news agency ANI tweeted visuals from the crash site, showing the wreckage of the copter consumed by fire.
+Indian news agency ANI tweeted visuals from the crash site, showing the wreckage of the copter consumed by fire in a dense forested area in Nilgiris district.
 According to the wire service, Rawat’s family was also on board the ill-fated chopper.

+Media reports said the chopper took off from Sulur Air Force Station on Wednesday afternoon.

 The air force said an inquiry was underway into the accident.